knmac/knvim/README.md

 ## 5. Installation using nvim-lazyman

 [Nvim-lazyman](https://github.com/doctorfree/nvim-lazyman) is a configuration manager that supports popular Neovim configurations.
-After installing `nvim-lazyman`, run the folling command to install knvim:
+After installing `nvim-lazyman`, run the following command to install knvim:

 ```bash
 lazyman -L Knvim
 ```

-Follow instructions from [nvim-lazyman](https://github.com/doctorfree/nvim-lazyman) for details about installation, boostrapping, and other cool features.
+Follow instructions from [nvim-lazyman](https://github.com/doctorfree/nvim-lazyman) for details about installation, bootstrapping, and other cool features.

 ## 6. Knvim Cheatsheet

-Cheatsheet for knvim can be found [here](res/cheatsheet.md).
+Cheatsheet for knvim can be found [here](cheatsheet.md).
 You can also access cheatsheet from the start page.

 ## 7. Extra configs (optional)